 All three individuals were politely referred to my attorney — at which point, not surprisingly, all apparently decided they had no desire to litigate, after all.

 So, I would be obliged if you did not refer to me in public as litigation-happy, as that is plainly not the case.
-I was obliged to chase down the rumour — that for a while was going around the rather inbred Linux community in 2001-2 — that I am that sort of person: It turned out that people "knew" this solely because they saw you assert it as fact, on nylug-talk.
+I was obliged to chase down the rumour — that for a while was going around the rather inbred Linux community in 2001-2 — that I am that sort of person: It turned out that people "knew" this solely because they saw you assert it as fact on nylug-talk.
 Without intending this to sound like a complaint, but just as a plain statement of fact: This has been a small but significant problem for me in the tight-knit Linux community, and I'd rather it not happen again.

 On the other matter: I don't know what you think I did regarding the "affair".
-What I did was this: I posted several times on a Usenet thread that I thought it reflected very badly on the company in question that it (at that time, seemingly) took no action regarding the employee for sending out that particular e-mail to a large number of people from his company account during business hours (an e-mail that others then distributed widely).
+What I did was this: I posted several times on a Usenet thread that I thought it reflected very badly on Red Hat that it (at that time, seemingly) took no action regarding the employee for sending out that particular e-mail to a large number of people from his company account during business hours (an e-mail that others then distributed widely).
 What I would have expected would have been that his manager would have said "Don't do anything like that again", and that there would be a brief public statement saying "We told that guy not to ever do anything like that again."

 Had I known that the sequence of events as a whole would lead to a firing for basically nothing like adequate cause, I might very well have posted nothing at all to the Usenet thread.
 But I didn't know that.
 The limit of what I meant at the time (and tried to say) is exactly what I've written, above.